mobile-shell/mosh/src/tests/README.md

 It's fairly simple to test each of these scripts independently, but the entire chain is a bit prone to behaving oddly in hard-to-debug ways.  `set -x` is your friend here.

+The test scripts are a bit fragile about timeouts.
+They will generally run correctly on an unloaded machine without the `make -j` flag.
+Using `make -j` is obviously very convenient for development, and it works fine on faster machines, but I don't recommend it for automated testing.